UB-Mannheim/ocr-gt-tools/README.md

 ## Usage

-- you must previously have created the hocr file, for example with Tesseract
+- you must previously have created the hOCR file, for example with [Tesseract](https://github.com/tesseract-ocr/tesseract).
 - Open 'ocr-gt-tools/index.html' with Google Chrome.
 The 2 Buttons (Zoom + and Zoom -) will not work in Firefox, so at the moment they are not shown in Firefox
 - open in a second Window 'Page Previews' from Goobi
-- search the book from which you created the hocr file
+- Search the book from which you created the hOCR file
-- drag and drop a image from the Goobi 'Page Preview' Window to the Window with 'ocr-gt-tools/index.html'
+- Drag and drop a image from the Goobi 'Page Preview' Window to the Window with 'ocr-gt-tools/index.html'
-- the perl script erzeuge_files.pl will create in the background all files, which takes a few seconds
+- The perl script erzeuge_files.pl will create in the background all files, which takes a few seconds
 - with ajax a json objects will be returned to index.html
 - index.html will load with ajax the created 'correction.html' inline
 - in Google Chrome you get three buttons